chris-morgan/rust-http/comparisons/README.txt

 not be using such significant differences as chunked encodings, though, which would really render the comparison unfair.

+The examples shown below are not in any way scientific tests; I have not run them in any controlled environment whatsoever—just on my own personal machine.

 How to run the examples
 -----------------------